-The growing importance of cities not only in South Africa but also around the world is succinctly captured in the 2006 Cities Network Report as follows: "[C]ities are simultaneously the most productive sites in the national economy as well as areas that accommodate the largest number of poor people, ... cities are strategically important places for meeting the government's growth and development agenda."1
+The growing importance of cities not only in South Africa but also around the world is succinctly captured in the 2006 Cities Network Report as follows: "[C]ities are simultaneously the most productive sites in the national economy as well as areas that accommodate the largest number of poor people, ... cities are strategically important places for meeting the government's growth and development agenda."

 The majority of South Africans (56%) now live in cities and major urban areas.
 The process of urbanization is proceeding but at different rates in each province.
 The focal point of migration over the last few years has been to strong metropolitan areas and secondary cities.
-The highest migration was to the various municipalities in Gauteng and some in the Western Cape.2 The migrants came mostly from the Eastern Cape, Limpopo and North West; there was a net out-migration in five of the seven district municipalities in Limpopo and two of the four district municipalities in North West.3 While there may be a slow growth in the population of cities, the 2006 Cities Report points out that there is a rapid decline in city household size.
-This will result in a significant increase in the number of households in the cities, with "very serious implications for municipal service-delivery and for the sustainability of cities."4
+The highest migration was to the various municipalities in Gauteng and some in the Western Cape.
+The migrants came mostly from the Eastern Cape, Limpopo and North West; there was a net out-migration in five of the seven district and metropolitan municipalities in the Eastern Cape, three of the four district municipalities in Limpopo and two of the four district municipalities in North West.
+While there may be a slow growth in the population of cities, the 2006 Cities Report points out that there is a rapid decline in city household size.
+This will result in a significant increase in the number of households in the cities, with "very serious implications for municipal service-delivery and for the sustainability of cities."